5.4. Declaring an Interface¶

 class.
 However, we say “type declaration” as a more general term as

-file can be used to declare any kind of reference type in
+a .java file can be used to declare any kind of reference type in

 Java, including classes, interfaces, and enumerations.